fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-premium-dashboard.md

 **License requests tab**- Display names, usernames, request dates, business justifications, and locations of users in your organization who requested Teams Premium license.
 You can approve or reject licenses in this tab.

-**Recommendations tab**- Display names, usernames, reasons for recommendation, and job title of users in your organization who would benefit from a Teams Premium license.
+**Recommendations tab**- Display names, usernames, and reasons for recommendation of users in your organization who would benefit from a Teams Premium license.
 You can assign licenses to selected users in this table.

 ### Usage Reports